-You need to apply for a new licence if your licence has been taken away because you’ve been disqualified before you can start driving again.
+You need to apply for a new licence before you can start driving again if your licence has been taken away because you’ve been disqualified.

-How you reapply for your licence depends on whether or not you are in the high risk offender category.
-You’re classed as a high risk offender if you were disqualified:
+How you reapply depends on whether you’re in the high risk offender category.

 High risk offenders

 - were convicted of 2 drink driving offences within 10 years

 - were driving with an alcohol reading of at least 87.5 microgrammes of alcohol per 100 millilitres of breath, 200 milligrammes of alcohol per 100 millilitres of blood, or 267.5 milligrammes of alcohol per 100 millilitres of urine